2013 winners: Reuben Robinson and Terry Donovan

 Nominations are open to all members of Coffs Harbour's Aboriginal community and close on Friday, 31 October 2014 at 5.00 pm.

 For enquiries please contact Lloyd Lynwood on ph: 6648 4850.

 Grace Roberts was a local Aboriginal woman who history records as being a positive role model for her people, and a person of great substance.
 She had a positive and lasting impact on Coffs Harbour's local community and is recognised for her leadership and guidance.
 From her determination, and be example, she improved the quality of life for Aboriginal people in our City.

 Council and the Yandaarra Aboriginal Consultative Committee launched the Grace Roberts Community Development Award in 1999 to acknowledge individuals who like Grace Roberts have made a significant contribution to enhancing the quality of life of Aboriginal people in the Coffs Harbour area.

 The Grace Roberts Community Development Award began its prestigious history because local Aboriginal people wanted to recognise individuals or a group within their community who encompassed the qualities of Grace Roberts.
-Recipients of the Award since its launch have been Anita Craig, Daphne Flanders, Sue Hoskins, Barry Hoskins, Trevor Wilson, Christine Robinson, Bea Ballangarry, Harry Mumbulla Julie Carey and 2012 recipient Mark Flanders.
+Recipients of the Award since its launch have been Anita Craig, Daphne Flanders, Sue Hoskins, Barry Hoskins, Trevor Wilson, Christine Robinson, Bea Ballangarry, Harry Mumbulla, Julie Carey, Mark Flanders and the 2013 winner Rueben Robinson.